bmwcarit/ramses-composer-docs/data_and_scopes/manual.md

 ## Default Resources

 Ramses Composer contains default resources, serving as placeholder resources.
 A default resource used in a scene will also get exported.
+Multiple objects share the same default resource, independent of whether this object is in the current project or imported from a different project as an external reference or otherwise.
+This is done to prevent unnecessary default resource duplicates upon exporting the scene.

 ### CubeMap